Simhyeon/r4d/docs/basic_macros.md

 $test+(temp,Hello World)
 ===
 // Now ./cache/temp file contains string "Hello World"
+// cannot reference "source" macro after macro execution
 ```

 **Global**

-Global binds global macro that persists for the processing.
+Global binds a macro that persists for the whole processing.
 Global bind is
 useful when you don't need dynamic evaluation but static binding.
 Because
-definition is evaluated on every call it might be necessarily efficient or not
+definition is evaluated on every call which might not be necessarily efficient
-be an intended behaviour.
+or not be an intended behaviour.

 ```
 $define(test=$time())